-- Harmonised conditions and processes for tests of CCAM systems on public roads, including criteria for a mutual recognition of procedures (building on the outcome and recommendations from working group 4 of the CCAM Platform). - Common basis for CCAM Knowledge in the EU through an up-to-date and continuously maintained Knowledge Base on CCAM111 adapted to the needs of the potential members of the European Partnership on CCAM and all relevant stakeholders. - Efficient and sustainable governance structure for the collection of CCAM Knowledge in Europe and globally, thus facilitating the engagement and contribution of stakeholders from all sectors and in particular exchanges and cooperation with and amongst Member States. - Network and forum of experts in the different thematic fields of R&I on CCAM with adequate tools and processes to enable the exchange of experiences and practices, stimulate collaboration and cooperation between all CCAM stakeholders and reach consensus on challenges and future R&I needs.
+- Comprehensive analysis of all demonstrated CCAM Use Cases and agreed strategy and harmonised approaches for implementing future large-scale demonstrations in Europe. - Common framework for large-scale demonstration pilots in Europe including the identification of common Use Cases and Operational Design Domains (ODDs) as well as the definition of a common taxonomy and tools for scenario assessment. - Common evaluation methodology which will allow comparability of results, complementing evaluations and meta-analysis over multiple evaluation studies (building on the outcome and recommendations from working group 2 of the CCAM Platform. - Test data exchange infrastructure and framework including best practices and guidelines, common data formats, a common openly accessible data exchange infrastructure safeguarding ethical usage of test data in a trusted and transparent manner to improve cooperation across projects and stakeholders.
+A reference platform should constitute an intermediary step towards future common data spaces that CCAM products and services must be part of or interact with. - Develop protocols and governance models for a unified European shared and publicly available database on incidents and other events related to safety of automated vehicles. - Harmonised conditions and processes for tests of CCAM systems on public roads, including criteria for a mutual recognition of procedures (building on the outcome and recommendations from working group 4 of the CCAM Platform). - Common basis for CCAM Knowledge in the EU through an up-to-date and continuously maintained Knowledge Base on CCAM135 adapted to the needs of the potential members of the European Partnership on CCAM and all relevant stakeholders. - Efficient and sustainable governance structure for the collection of CCAM Knowledge in Europe and globally, thus facilitating the engagement and contribution of stakeholders from all sectors and in particular exchanges and cooperation with and amongst Member States. - Network of experts in the different thematic fields of R&I on CCAM with adequate tools and processes to enable the exchange of experiences and practices, stimulate collaboration and cooperation between all CCAM stakeholders and reach consensus on challenges and future R&I needs.